Gosnells

 Population growth drivers in Gosnells are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering these projections, an above median population growth is projected for statistical areas across the nation.
-The Gosnells (SA2) is expected to increase by 4,492 persons to 2041, reflecting a total increase of 17.4% over the 17 years.
+AreaSearch's projections for Gosnells are based on ABS/Geoscience Australia data released in 2024, with a base year of 2022.
+For areas not covered by this data and post-2032 growth estimation, AreaSearch uses ABS Greater Capital Region projections released in 2023, based on 2022 data.
+Projected demographic shifts indicate an above median population growth for statistical areas across the nation, with Gosnells expected to increase by 4,492 persons to reach a total of 28,471 by 2041, reflecting a 16.6% increase over the 17-year period.

 Frequently Asked Questions - Population